Birlik, Kazakhstan: Geography

 It is located several kilometres to the west of the district's administrative centre Talgar and several kilometres southeast of the former capital of Kazakhstan, Almaty.
 It is directly accessed via a road from Almaty to Talgar.
 The main road leads west and then forks off to the northwest, joining the A351 highway which leads to the Turksib District in the eastern suburbs of Almaty and the airport.
 To the south of the village, across the main road, the area is mountainous and climbs dramatically from the approximate elevation of 900 metres in Birlik village.

 In 1987, the village was a part of Belbulaksy Selsoviet when the country was part of the Soviet Union.

 Economy

 Industrial factories are located to the north of the village.
-Given its proximity to Almaty and excellent international connections through the airport, very close to Birlik, Birlik is a developing settlement.
-In recent years there has been interest from investors, including an Indian firm looking to develop beer factory production facilities in Birlik.
+Given its proximity to Almaty and good international connections through the nearby airport, Birlik is a developing settlement.
+In recent years there has been interest from investors, including an Indian firm looking to develop beer production facilities in Birlik.